noirfate/cclsp/README.md

 - `rootDir`: Working directory for the LSP server (optional, defaults to ".")
 - `restartInterval`: Auto-restart interval in minutes (optional)
 - `initializationOptions`: LSP server initialization options (optional)
+- `timeouts`: Timeout configurations for various LSP operations (optional)
+  - `initialization`: Timeout for server initialization in milliseconds (default: 3000)
+  - `request`: Default timeout for LSP requests in milliseconds (default: 30000)
+  - `diagnostics`: Diagnostic-specific timeout settings
+    - `maxWait`: Maximum time to wait for diagnostics in milliseconds (default: 5000)
+    - `idle`: Idle time to consider diagnostics complete in milliseconds (default: 300)
+    - `checkInterval`: Interval to check diagnostic updates in milliseconds (default: 50)
+    - `trigger`: Timeout after triggering diagnostics in milliseconds (default: 3000)

 The `initializationOptions` field allows you to customize how each LSP server initializes.
 This is particularly useful for servers like `pylsp` (Python) that have extensive plugin configurations, or servers like `devsense-php-ls` that require specific settings.

+The `timeouts` field allows you to customize timeout values for different LSP operations.
+This is particularly useful for slower LSP servers (like `gopls` for large Go projects) that may need more time to respond.
+If not specified, sensible defaults are used.
+You can configure different timeout values per server to match their performance characteristics.

 <details>
 <summary>📋 More Language Server Examples</summary>